Legend of the Blood Contract – Kecskemét – Blood Contract painting in the Town Hall by Bertalan Székely

 Part of the „The story of the beginning” topic

 According to the Chronicle of Anonymus, the seven Hungarian chieftains, the ‘hetomuger’, made a blood contract and raised a prince above themselves.
 They poured their blood into a vessel and agreed on five points.
 1. That the prince should always come from the lineage of Álmos.
 2. That all should share in the jointly acquired goods.
 3. That the chieftains and their sons should never be excluded from the council of the prince and the positions of the state.
-4. That if any of their descendants were disloyal to the prince, he should be killed.
-5. That if any of the descendants of the contractors should break their oath, he should be cursed.
+4. That if any of their descendants were disloyal to the prince, they should be killed.
+5. That if any of the descendants of the contractors should break their oath, they should be cursed.